Package Java Applications from Command Line

 |Specify that an additional class is generated that includes methods for the listed MATLAB files.|

-You perform the same functions using either the compiler apps or the
+You perform the same functions using the compiler apps, a

 If you know the commands for the type of application you want to deploy and do not require

 an installer, it is faster to execute either